-Employers must file, with the OWCP district director, an original and one copy of an Employer’s First Report of Injury or Occupational Illness within 10 days of an employee’s work-related injury or death, or within 10 days of when the employer had knowledge of the injury or death.
+Employers must file, with the OWCP district director, an Employer’s First Report of Injury or Occupational Illness within 10 days of an employee’s work-related injury or death, or within 10 days of when the employer had knowledge of the injury or death.
 Injuries include occupational diseases or infections arising naturally from employment or as a result of an accidental injury.
 This reporting requirement applies to any injury that causes loss of one or more shifts of work, or death.
-Employers use Form LS-202(http://www.dol.gov/owcp/dlhwc/ls-202.pdf) to report this information.
+Employers use Form LS-202(https://www.dol.gov/owcp/dlhwc/ls-202.pdf) to report this information.

 - Name, address, and occupation of the employer